 Early Conservation Career Network

 The Early Conservation Career Network (ECCN) (formerly Young Land Professionals) is an interest group of MLTC.
 ECCN was formed in 2017 to provide networking and training opportunities for those in their first 10 years of a career in land conservation.
-Currently, ECCN has 150 members from a wide range of land trusts and state agencies.
+Currently, ECCN has over 150 members from a wide range of land trusts and state agencies.
 An organizing committee works to move initiatives forward.

 We hope you'll join ECCN!
 You’ll be added to our email list where you’ll receive information about upcoming events and opportunities.
 Please email admin@massland.org to sign up.